Pojakovo/Heart-Failure-Prediction-ML/README.md

 * Install the required dependencies
 * pip install -r requirements.txt
 * Run the Neural Network prediction script

+# USAGE
+* Navigate to the `notebooks/` directory to access Jupyter notebooks for data exploration, preprocessing, model training, and evaluation.
+* To run a specific notebook, use a Jupyter notebook environment or execute the notebook using `jupyter nbconvert --execute < notebook_name>.ipynb
+* You can also use the machine learning models in the `src/` directory to predict heart failure using your own data.

 # PIPELINE
 * Data Collection: We gather data from two distinct datasets